 Can an Indiana OWI Affect My Child Custody Case?

-Cases related to child custody or parenting time put your life under the microscope in family court.
-The best interests of the child guide judicial decisions and an arrest or conviction for an OWI can complicate your case considerably.
-Child custody lawyers Indiana representing the other parent might use the incident to restrict access to children.
-Family courts might interpret an OWI as evidence that a person poses a danger to children.
+Cases involving child custody or parenting time put your personal life under intense scrutiny in family court.
+The court’s primary concern is the best interests of the child, and unfortunately, an OWI (Operating While Intoxicated) arrest or conviction can complicate your custody case significantly.
+Indiana child custody lawyers representing the other parent may use your OWI as leverage to restrict your access to the children.
+Family courts often view an OWI as a sign that a parent may pose a potential danger to the child, which can negatively impact your case.

 Indiana OWI Involving Children in the Vehicle